 *Buzzers and staff discounts apply on an as-needed, first-come, first-serve basis.
 When registering, please detail how many staff and/or buzzers you may be able to bring.
 As the tournament approaches, we will let you know whether they are needed or not.
 Payment will be taken either online via Square or at registration; please make checks payable to “Quiz Bowl Club”.
 Note that discounts for future tournaments will NOT be given at any particular tournament.
 What this means is that if, for example, at the first tournament you claim a buzzer discount for all four tournaments, you must still pay as if you only claimed it for one tournament.
 Then, for each subsequent tournament in which you actually bring the buzzer, we will refund you $10 in cash.
 The same goes for the staffer discount.
 The entire distance discount may be claimed at the first tournament, though (that is, teams more than 75 miles away from UC Berkeley will pay $80 less as long as they are purchasing the entire package).

-We are setting a field cap of 65 teams (overall, not per division).
+We are setting an initial field cap of 45 teams (initial divisional breakdown is as follows: 15 Competitive, 15 Standard, 15 Novice.
+These figures will be adjusted as needed should additional rooms at Berkeley High School materialize or should there be a significant discrepancy in demand among divisions).
 Schools may register multiple teams–there is no limit.
 We might be able to expand if there is enough interest, but until that point, we will accept teams on a first-come, first-serve basis.
 Fields can fill fast, so sign up soon to reserve your slot!

-The registration deadline for Cal Cup #2 is Wednesday, November 9.
+The last day to register for Cal Cup #1 is Thursday, October 26.
 Please bring the cash or check for full payment of the series of tournaments to the first tournament unless you are paying via Square.
 You can still pay the base fee for three tournaments if you register by the second tournament.

 Scoring and Gameplay